An email newsletter is an indispensable marketing tool for every business.

 If you want to enjoy the benefits stated above, then your email post-click landing pages should have the following elements:

 Design: Simple and Clean

-It’s easy to go gaga with the design, given the many design elements available at ConvertKit.
+It’s easy to go gaga with the design, given the many design elements available at a world-class landing page builder ConvertKit.

 However, it’s best if you keep the design at a minimum.
 Simple is best, even in the field of landing page design.

 You can always use ConvertKit’s pre-made templates if you’re not particularly creative.
 You can also customize and personalize the newsletter landing page according to your brand design.

 As for the text, you need to highlight your offer.
 It is best if it’s put in bold or colored text.
 Since sentences can be quite tedious to read, make use of bullet points to detail the strong points of your offer.

 First impressions last.
 So, if you want to captivate your audience on the get-go, you need to create a strong headline.